Methods of Japanese Charting + On-Chain Indicators.

 A) Introduction.

-In this note, I show, through empirical examples, how the methods of Japanese charting, with more than 100 years of history and part of the body of knowledge of the CMT, are applied for the first time to on-chain indicators to conduct market analysis on Bitcoin.
+In this note, I show, through empirical examples, how the methods of Japanese charting, with more than 100 years of history and part of the body of knowledge of CMT, are applied for the first time to on-chain indicators to perform market analysis on Bitcoin.

 The gross price was the main type of data to which these methods were applied.
 Today, in Bitcoin (the first digital commodity in history), the range of possibilities is much larger, allowing these methods to be applied to a broader set of organic market data (on-chain indicators) beyond the gross price.